MinethanDev/MinethanDev/README.md

 - 🤖 I’m the creator of [Feuroléon](https://github.com/minethandev/Feuroleon)

-- 🚗 Former manager of a Gmod DarkRP server
+- 🚗 Former founder of a Gmod DarkRP server

 - 🥖 Oui oui baguette